Updated on: 3/6/2019

 As previously stated, these accidents – particularly when a vulnerable motorcycle is involved – often cause serious injuries or death.
 Victims may be able to receive compensation for medical bills, missed work, lost future earnings, as well as other damages, by filing a civil claim against the drunk driver.

-Hiring a personal injury attorney that specializes in representing drunk driving victims is a wise move.
+Hiring a personal injury attorney that specializes in representing injured victims of drunk driving accidents is a wise move.
 Navigating these complex incidents can be stressful, and an experienced attorney can fight for compensation while you and your family recovers.

 Photo: South King Fire & Rescue